-- [37] The Supreme Court of Canada has held that wherever the "could reasonably be expected to" language is used in access to information statutes, evidence well beyond or considerably above a mere possibility of harm must be provided to meet the standard of proof.18 Accordingly, in this appeal, the appellant must provide evidence that demonstrates a risk of harm that is well beyond the merely possible or speculative to satisfy part 3 of the section 17(1) test. - [38] The failure of the appellant to satisfy the standard of proof will not defeat the claim for exemption if the harms claimed can be inferred from the surrounding circumstances.
-However, the IPC has repeatedly affirmed that parties should not assume that the harms under section 17(1) are self-evident or can be proven simply by repeating the description of harms in the Act.19 - [39] The summary of the appellant's representations, above, is the totality of the evidence it provided in support of its position. - [40] The appellant does not explain in any detail how disclosure of the records at issue could reasonably be expected to cause any of the harms enumerated in section 17(1).
-I find that the appellant has not described how the information in the records could reasonably be expected to result in any alleged harm or how specific information from the records could be used to bring about the alleged harm. - [41] In sum, I am not persuaded by the appellant's speculative and unsupported assertions that disclosure of the records at issue could reasonably be expected to cause it section 17(1) harms.
-I am also not satisfied on my review of the records that any of the section 17(1) harms can be inferred from the surrounding circumstances or established by the information at issue, noting that the ministry withheld some of the information, claiming the application of section 17(1). - [42] For the foregoing reasons, I uphold the ministry's decision and dismiss the appeal.
+- [35] Having no evidence before me from the appellant, there is no explanation in any detail how disclosure of the records at issue could reasonably be expected to cause any of the harms enumerated in section 17(1).
+I find that the appellant has not described how the information in the records could reasonably be expected to result in any alleged harm or how specific information from the records could be used to bring about the alleged harm. - [36] In sum, I have not been provided with any evidence that disclosure of the records at issue could reasonably be expected to cause the appellant section 17(1) harms.
+I am also not satisfied on my review of the records that any of the section 17(1) harms can be inferred from the surrounding circumstances or established by the information at issue, noting that the ministry withheld some of the information, claiming the application of section 17(1). - [37] For the foregoing reasons, I uphold the ministry's decision and dismiss the appeal.